Updated for 2015! Since these are available every 12 months, it is a good idea to check these near or around the same time each year.

 Some have an online request form, but many require snail mail with proof of identity.
-You may not want to bother checking all of them (for example if you rarely write checks or use payday loans), but if you’ve experienced any sort of rejection or adverse reaction in these areas the cause might be found inside one of these databases.
+You probably won’t want to bother checking all of them (for example if you rarely write checks or use payday loans), but if you’ve experienced any sort of rejection or adverse reaction in these areas the cause might be found inside one of these databases.
 Keep in mind that you may not have a file with all of these places.

 Experian, Equifax, and TransUnion.
 The three major credit bureaus track your credit accounts, payment history, and other related information like bankrupts and liens.
 Free copy of each once every 12 months.

 CoreLogic Credco.
 One of the largest credit-related CRAs and often used by mortgage lenders, your CoreLogic Credco Consumer File can contain: previous homeownership and mortgage info, rental payment history, any reported delinquencies, and other debt obligations like child support.
 Free copy once every 12 months.

 LexisNexis.
 One of the largest personal information databases that includes public records, real estate transaction and ownership data, lien, judgment, and bankruptcy records, professional license information, and historical addresses on file.
 Free copy, must mail in form.

 Innovis.
 A supplementary credit report and identity verification provider.
 Free copy once every 12 months.

 IDA, Inc. Per their site, they are a “credit reporting agency that produces credit reports and scores from our repository of consumer information contributed by a wide array of companies including leading financial services organizations, wireless providers, utilities, retailers, auto lenders and many others.”
 Free copy, must mail in form.